wso2/docs-mi/en/docs/develop/creating-artifacts/using-docker-secrets.md

 COPY Resources/FLAT_FILE_NAME ${WSO2_SERVER_HOME}/
 ```

-### Step 2: Using file secrets in Synapse configurations
+### Step 2: Use file secrets in Synapse configurations

 Secret can be accessed from the integration artifacts by using the `wso2:vault-lookup` function in the following format.